19 Freelance Writing Niches and How To Choose Yours

 • End-user documentation.
 This type of content provides instructions on how to use a product.
 One example of end-user documentation is user manuals.

 • Traditional technical writing.
-This type of content is aimed at a specialized and well-informed audience, such as readers of a scientific study published in a scientific journal.
+This type of content is aimed at a specialized and well-informed audience, such as readers of a study published in a scientific journal.

 • Technical marketing.
 This is marketing material that explains certain technical aspects of a product to increase interest in it.
 Examples include a blog article that breaks down how a product helps a particular company achieve its goals.